TJKlein/Raspi_AirQualityMonitor/README.md

 # Raspberry Pi Indoor Air Quality Monitor

 Objective of this repository is to provide code and instruction on how to turn your Raspberry Pi into an air measuring device.
 Given the correlation of Covid-19 particale density due to breathing and CO2, this can be be used (without warranty) as an indicator when the room needs ventilation.

+Disclaimer: This tutorial is in parts based on the [Unravel Github Repository](https://github.com/UnravelTEC/Raspi-Driver-SCD30).

 ## Hardware Requirements:
 - [Raspberry Pi 4](https://www.raspberrypi.org/)